 First impressions count, even more so on your first day at a new job.
-Whether it’s navigating your way around the office, meeting all your new team members or simply trying to get your head around the organization’s culture, the first day can be a daunting experience.
+Whether it’s navigating your way around the office, meeting all your new team members or simply trying to get your head around the organisation’s culture, the first day can be a daunting experience.
 One of the jobs of the HR department is to ensure that a new hire’s first day is as painless as possible.
 In addition to that, keeping employees motivated and engaged with the company is key.
 Research has shown that when new hire feels their employer is invested in and supporting them early on, they tend to be a more valuable member of the team.
 In addition, companies that implement the latest software for the onboarding of employees, have experienced a high degree of success.

 - The onboarding of employees

 - Digital employee onboarding

 Onboarding, the process of integrating new hire’s into the company, can take many shapes and forms.
 For example, approaches include adopting a ‘buddy system’, where a senior employee takes a new employee under their wing and mentors their early progress.
 Induction weeks and even putting the process completely online are also common practices.
 Some companies may forsake onboarding programs altogether, choosing a ‘sink or swim’ climate for new recruits, with employee orientation being not much more than showing them where the bathroom is.
 Yet, as stated before, this approach is not recommended as it kills employee satisfaction.

 Employee retention is found to be much higher when the onboarding process is memorable.

 So let’s take a look at some of the companies with the most successful employee onboarding programs.